dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 }
 {% endprettify %}

-### PREFER starting non-boolean variables or properties with noun phrases.
+### PREFER starting a non-boolean variable or property comment with a noun phrase.

 The doc comment should stress what the property *is*.
 This is true even for getters which may do calculation or other work.
 What the caller cares about is